What if user interfaces were no longer trapped within a screen and were instead integrated into your everyday life?

 The Apple watch has already introduced some really unique interactions like the digital crown and the ability to view another person’s pulse.
 In the coming decade, these devices will become cheaper, more functional and less dependant on your phone, which will in turn make them far more adoptable.

 But what is it a stopgap for?
-Well, hold on to your butt.
+Well, hold on to your hat.

 Eventually we will be able to inject this technology directly into our bodies.
 This means you’ll be able to monitor your most important vital signs without any hardware at all.
 And just think of all the data.
 You’ll literally have a consistent and accurate record of all of your vital signs thought your life!
 The benefits to human health alone could be huge.